andresporras3423/articles-project/README.md

 ## Running tests

-To run the automated tests run "rspec".
+To run the automated tests, type "rspec" command from the terminal end press enter.
 You must be inside the project folder.

 ## Authors